Can You Claim Your Partner as a Dependent?

 There are a few other rules for qualifying as a head of household, however, in addition to having at least one dependent.
-Many of them mirror the same rules for claiming your partner as a dependent anyway:
+Many of them mirror the same rules for claiming your partner as a dependent anyway, however:

 - You can’t be married to your partner, or “considered married” to anyone else, either.
-This means you and your spouse haven't lived together at any point during the last six months of the year if you're not legally divorced or separated by court order yet.
+This means that if you and your spouse aren't yet legally divorced or separated by court order, you haven't lived together at any point during the last six months of the year.

 This six-month rule would disqualify your partner as your dependent anyway, assuming they weren't living with you and your spouse at the same time.